Extensions of k-regulous functions from two-dimensional varieties: The differential multiplicity

 so the equation (\ref{inductive_bound_eq1}) can be improved to give the following

 This implies that if $i\leq k$ then

 If $i>k$ then the above equation stays true by the second part of Proposition \ref{val_diff_ineq}.
-The last step of the proof follows similarly. \end{proof} \end{prop} \begin{rem} The author has verified that the bounds above are optimal in the case $\dim(X)=2$ although they fail to do so in higher dimensions.
+The conclusion follows similarly to the first part. \end{proof} \end{prop}

+\begin{rem} The author has verified that the bounds above are optimal in the case $\dim(X)=2$ although they fail to do so in higher dimensions.
 It could be of some interest to find out precisely under what conditions does the stronger bound hold, as it would be a step towards extending the results of this paper outside the two-dimensional case. \end{rem}